-Price fixing and minimum resale prices are prohibited in vertical agreements or horizontal monopoly agreements between competitors; however, the Anti-monopoly Law provides some exceptions for horizontal agreements.
-The practice of setting 'recommended prices' may attract scrutiny from the anti-monopoly authorities if the Franchisor enforces the recommendation.
+Price fixing and minimum resale prices are prohibited in vertical agreements or horizontal monopoly agreements between competitors; however, the Anti-Monopoly Law provides some exceptions for horizontal agreements.
+The practice of setting "recommended prices" may attract scrutiny from the anti-monopoly authorities if the Franchisor enforces the recommendation.

-Franchisors should observe the price fixing restrictions under the Antimonopoly Law.
-The authorities actively enforce the law, including against certain industries such as car dealerships.
+Franchisors should observe the price fixing restrictions under the Anti-Monopoly Law.
+The authorities actively enforce the law for certain types of businesses, such as car dealerships and others.